jose-hirmas/mdefportafolio/docs/fab academy/Weekly Tasks.md

 During this week we were introduced to PCB (printed circuit board) and its fabrication process.
 I learned how soldering the smd components with a practical workshop.
 ![](../images/fabacademy/soldando.jpg)

+Te act of soldering was a concentration exercise, paying attention to things that we usually take for granted: breathing, pulse and focus.
+Being aware of how this affects the final result make me see and feel this workshop as a self awareness therapy.
+In a way, I felt relaxed and enjoying the process itself.

-W5 - 3D printing and scanning
+## W5 - 3D printing and scanning (pending)

-W6 - Electronics design
+## W6 - Electronics design

 W7 - Computer-Controlled Machining
 W8 - Embedded Programming
 W9 - Mechanical/machine design